15 in 100 couples

 Irregular periods that may be related to ovulation disorders

-Gynaecological conditions PCOS and endometriosis
+Gynaecological conditions - Polycystic ovary syndrome (PCOS) and endometriosis

 Blocked fallopian tubes